A Few Words About Our Practices: Shakespeare

 For our 30th season, we’ve decided to narrow our lens from worldwide to our hometown of Knoxville, Tennessee.
 With the deep roots of storytelling that accompany the Appalachian mountains and its foothills, Tennessee Stage Company wants to cultivate our artistic soil, making it a fertile ground for the playwrights and practitioners of Knoxville to grow.

-The first step in this transition begins on February 3rd, 2024 with a Night of Shorts.
+The first step in this transition began on February 3rd, 2024 with a Night of Shorts.
 Tennessee Stage will carry on Tiger Lily Theatre’s torch of producing new short works — with a few twists of our own.
-For Tickets and more information, visit www.TennesseeStage.com/NewPlayFest.